 |Regular Season Title||Best for pairing||Best for flat-rate rewards|

 The Capital One Venture Rewards Credit Card has a more comprehensive game plan, offering 2x miles on every purchase compared to Chase Sapphire Preferred Card’s 2x points on only dining and travel purchases.
-Even so, Chase takes the ball at tip-off.
+Even so, Chase takes the ball at tip-off with an impressive 60,000 sign-up bonus (after spending $4,000 in the first three months of account opening).

-While the Venture scores with a Global Entry/TSA PreCheck application fee credit, Chase still pulls ahead at the end of the second quarter, with one of the most valuable credit card rewards programs in the market, Chase Ultimate Rewards.
+While the Venture scores with a Global Entry/TSA PreCheck application fee credit and a waived annual fee in the first year (the Chase Sapphire Preferred’s $95 annual fee is no longer waived the first year), Chase still pulls ahead at the end of the second quarter, with one of the most valuable credit card rewards programs in the market, Chase Ultimate Rewards.

 The Venture Card bounces back in the second half by relying on the simplicity of their redemption process and the strength of their flat-rate rewards structure.
 This matchup goes well into overtime, but Chase ultimately pulls off the W. Cardholders can pair multiple Chase cards, pooling points for maximum earning potential across multiple spending categories.